-Potential objectives: Child will grasp an object with dominant hand, child will grasp an object with non-dominant hand, child will pick up an object from a flat surface, etc.
+Potential objectives: Child will grasp an object with the dominant hand, the child will grasp an object with the non-dominant hand, the child will pick up an object from a flat surface, etc.

 GOAL: Child will develop social understanding skills as measured by (evaluation tool):

 Potential objectives: Child will raise their hand to be called on before talking in group settings in 4 out of 5 opportunities, child will engage in appropriate cooperative play initiated by others in 4 out of 5 opportunities, child will identify appropriate social rules for various social situations in 4 out of 5 opportunities, etc.

 GOAL: Child will increase basic eye-hand coordination skills needed to produce 75% of a written assignment as measured by (evaluation tool).